-- Disbursements for the period 2015-2020 net of repayments totalled USD 6,609 million.
-Contributions are due annually on January 3rd.
-The equity investment approved was up to USD 100 million equivalent to be converted into INR.
-Expected development results are presented for selected projects financed by NDB, irrespective of the proportion of the Bank's financing in the total project cost.
+- 5 Disbursements for the period 2015-2020 net of repayments totalled USD 6,609 million.
+6 Contributions are due annually on January 3rd.
+7 The equity investment approved was up to USD 100 million equivalent to be converted into INR.
+8 Expected development results are presented for selected projects financed by NDB, irrespective of the Decloir for action to the total critic the set. - of the proportion of the Bank's financing in the total project cost.
 The numbers are rounded, and are based on the information available at the time of approval.